Connect to share and comment

 6. The Slender Man

-The Slender Man is a mythos that originated only a few years ago, first popping up on popular forum Something Awful in a 2009 Photoshop battle.
-It was an image of a tall, faceless man in a suit who appeared to have writhing tentacles, menacing a group of children in a black and white image, supposedly salvaged from the Stirling City Library blaze in which fourteen children went missing.
+The Slender Man originated only a few years ago, first popping up on popular forum Something Awful in a 2009 Photoshop battle.
+It was an image of a tall, faceless man in a suit who appeared to have writhing tentacles, menacing a group of children in a black and white image, supposedly salvaged from the Stirling City Library blaze in which 14 children went missing.

-The Slender Man myth continues to evolve, and is a rather interesting example of how legends and horror stories begin and spread, aided and abetted by the Internet.
-The only real constant about the Slender Man is that he is tall, extremely pale, skinny, has no face and wears a black suit and a (usually red) tie: his powers and what exactly he wants continue to be debated.
+The Slender Man myth continues to evolve, and is a good example of how legends and horror stories begin and spread, aided and abetted by the internet.
+The only real constant about the Slender Man is that he is tall, extremely pale, skinny, has no face and wears a black suit and a (usually red) tie.
+His powers and what exactly he wants continue to be debated.
 As with many such myths, he is often considered to be particularly interested in pursuing and injuring children.
 Unsurprisingly, jokes have emerged about the Slender Man's real motivation for chasing people.
 (He just wants $20!!!)

 The Marble Hornets series has been running since 2010 and is now up to 60-odd videos, following a young man's increasingly terrifying encounters with the Slender Man spectra (or whatever he is).
-They are low budget terror at its finest, and are highly suggested for late-night creep-yourself-out viewing.
-You may not want to stand near a window anytime soon.
-An active Wiki devoted to the mythos of Marble Hornets is here.
+They are low-budget terror at its finest, recommended for late night creep-yourself-out viewing.
 There's also a very creepy Twitter account.